nosmo/Eircog/README.md

 Introduction
 -------

-Eircog is a Python tool that is used to actively generate WEP keys for nearby access points that are vulnerable to
+Eircog is a Python tool that is used to actively generate keys for nearby access points that are vulnerable to

 * the Netopia predictable WEP key generation issue discovered by Kevin Devine, most commonly found in the routers of a particularly large Irish telco.

-* [bl4sty](https://twitter.com/bl4sty)'s key generation method for UPC routers in various countries.
+* [bl4sty](https://twitter.com/bl4sty)'s WPA key generation method for UPC routers in various countries.

 It uses system binaries to obtain the SSIDs of nearby access points